-Sample A - Seven clusters (NGC6342, NGC6380, NGC6440, NGC6441, NGC6528, NGC6553, NGC6624) have been already published, and a detailed description of the observations, data reduction and analysis can be found in F00, VFO04a, and VFO04b.
-This sample have been used to perform a detailed analysis of the main RGB morphological and evolutionary features, leading to an empirical calibration of suitable near-IR photometric indices (i.e. RGB color, magnitude, slope, bump and tip) as a function of the cluster metallicity.
+Sample A.-Seven clusters (NGC 6342, NGC 6380, NGC 6440, NGC 6441, NGC 6528, NGC 6553, and NGC 6624) have already been published, and a detailed description of the observations, data reduction, and analysis can be found in F00, VFO04a, and VFO04b.
+This sample has been used to perform a detailed analysis of the main RGB morphological and evolutionary features, leading to an empirical calibration of suitable near-IR photometric indices (e.g., RGB color, magnitude, slope, bump, and tip) as a function of the cluster metallicity.

-Sample B - Five clusters (NGC6304, NGC6569, NGC6637, NGC6638, and NGC6539) have been presented in VOF05 and O05, where a detailed description of the derived IR-CMDs and the analysis of the RGB properties can be found.
-For this sample we derived the clusters metallicity by using the calibration of VFO04a,b.
+Sample B.-Five clusters (NGC 6304, NGC 6569, NGC 6637, NGC 6638, and NGC 6539) were presented in VOF05 and O05, in which a detailed description of the derived IR CMDs and an analysis of the RGB properties can be found.
+For this sample we derived the clusters' metallicities using the calibration of VFO04a and VFO04b.

-Sample C - Twelve clusters (NGC6256, NGC6266, NGC6273, NGC6293, NGC6316, NGC6255, NGC6388, NGC6401, NGC6642, Ter3, Ter5, Ter6) are presented and discussed here for the first time.
+Sample C.-Twelve clusters (NGC 6256, NGC 6266, NGC 6273, NGC 6293, NGC 6316, NGC 6255, NGC 6388, NGC 6401, NGC 6642, Ter 3, Ter 5, and Ter 6) are presented and discussed here for the first time.

-3. Properties of Sample C
+3. PROPERTIES OF SAMPLE C

-For this sample, a detailed description of the observations, data reduction, CMDs and physical properties of each cluster is provided in the following sub-sections.
+For this sample, a detailed description of the observations, data reduction, CMDs, and physical properties of each cluster is provided in the following subsections.

 3.1.
-Observations and data reduction
+Observations and Data Reduction

-J, H and Ks images of the clusters in Sample C were obtained during three observing runs on June 2004, July 2005, and June 2006 using the near-IR camera SofI, mounted at the ESO/NTT telescope.
-During the observing runs two set of data were secured:
+J, H, and K_s images of the clusters in sample C were obtained during three observing runs in 2004 June, 2005 July, and 2006 June using the near-IR camera SofI, mounted on the ESO New Technology Telescope.
+During the observing runs two sets of data were secured:

-(i) Standard resolution set.
-A series of images in the J, H and Ks bands have been obtained by using SofI in Large Field mode, characterized by a pixel size of 0.288" and a total field of view of $4.9' \times 4.9'$ .
-On average, the images are the combination of 42, 72, and 99 exposures each one 3-sec long in the J, H and Ks passbands, respectively.
+1. Standard-resolution set.-A series of images in the J, H, and K_s bands were obtained using SofI in large-field mode, characterized by a pixel size of 0.288" and a total field of view of $4.9' \times 4.9'$.
+On average, the images are a combination of 42, 72, and 99 exposures, each one 3 s long, in the J, H, and K_s passbands, respectively.

-(ii) High resolution set.
-High resolution images of the inner region of each cluster were also secured using the SofI focal elongator, yielding a pixel size of 0.146" and a total field of view 2.49' $\times$ 2.49'.
-High resolution images are the average of 30 single exposures 1.2 sec-long.
+2. High-resolution set.-High-resolution images of the inner region of each cluster were also secured using the SofI focal elongator, yielding a pixel size of 0.146'' and a total field of view of $2.49' \times 2.49'$.
+High-resolution images are an average of 30 single exposures 1.2 s long.
 All the secured images are roughly centered on the cluster center.

-Note that the region covered by our observations allows us to sample a significant fraction of the total cluster light (typically $\sim 80-95\%$ ) in all the programme clusters.
-During the 8 nights of observations the average seeing was always quite good (FWHM $\approx 0.8" - 1"$ ).
-Every image has been background-subtracted by using sky fields located several arcmin away from the cluster center, and flat-field corrected using halogen lamp exposures, acquired with the standard SofI calibration setup.
+Note that the region covered by our observations allows us to sample a significant fraction of the total cluster light (typically \sim 80%-95%) in all the program clusters.
+During the eight nights of observations the average seeing was always quite good (FWHM \approx 0.8-1).
+Every image has been background-subtracted using sky fields located several arcminutes away from the cluster center and flat-field-corrected using halogen lamp exposures, acquired with the standard SofI calibration setup.